How to Test Fuel Pressure Sensor with a Multimeter

 A fault in the fuel pressure sensor can lead your vehicle to varying speed (acceleration), poor fuel economy, and stalling the engine.
 So you must test the fuel pressure sensor with a multimeter or any tool that can be used to measure voltage.

-How does Fuel Pressure Sensor Work?
+How Does Fuel Pressure Sensor Work?

 A fuel pressure sensor is installed inside or out of the fuel tank.
 It calculates the pressure on the fuel going from the fuel tank to the engine.
 The fuel pressure sensor measures pressure on the fuel and communicates with the engine control unit, and operates the fuel pump to pump the fuel (pressure).